-With so many negligent drivers on the road and causing so many hit and runs, it is crucial that you have award-winning, heavy-hitting representation if you get hurt in a hit and run crashes.
-Monge & Associates, P.C. in Atlanta, Georgia brings the fight to insurance companies and defendants in personal injury claims of all sorts.
-When our client’s well-being is on the line, there is nothing that can make us back down.
+With so many negligent drivers on the road causing so many hit-and-runs, it is crucial that you have award-winning, heavy-hitting representation if you get hurt in a hit-and-run crash.
+Monge & Associates, P.C. in Atlanta, Georgia brings the fight to insurance companies and defendants in hit-and-run-accident claims.
+When our clients' well-being is on the line, there is nothing that can make us back down.

 Our promises to our personal injury clients:

 - We will talk to you about case updates the same day you call about them.

 - We will devote our efforts 100% to your case’s success.

 - We guarantee a bigger settlement offer than you had before hiring us, or you do not have to pay us.